cypress-io/cypress-documentation/source/guides/tooling/background-process.md

 ## Screenshot handling

-The {% url '`after:screenshot`' after-screenshot-event %} event is called after a screenshot is taken and saved to disk.
+The {% url '`screenshot`' screenshot-event %} event is called after a screenshot is taken and saved to disk.

-### You can use the `after:screenshot` event to do things like:
+### You can use the `screenshot` event to do things like:

 - Save details about the screenshot.
 - Rename the screenshot.
 - Manipulate the screenshot image by resizing or cropping it.

-Check out the {% url '`after:screenshot` event docs' after-screenshot-event %} which describe how to use this event.
+Check out the {% url '`screenshot` event docs' screenshot-event %} which describe how to use this event.

 ## cy.task